itarverne/checklist-seo/README.md

 ]
 ```

-## SEO Pannel
+## SEO Panel

-To setup the keyword for SEO, you need to add a special SEO Pannel that will appear in your page creation in wagtail admin.
+To setup the keyword for SEO, you need to add a special SEO Panel that will appear in your page creation in wagtail admin.

 The module contains a model in models/SeoPage, the model need to be used as a base for your page models.